TryoenJ/Defi-IA/README.md

 To explain our work for this project, you will find different scripts: <br />
-      - *train.py* : This script is used to train an XGBoost model using either OneHotEncoder or TargetEncoder for categorical encoding.
-The model can be fine-tuned using GridSearch or trained with pre-selected parameters that give satisfactory results without excessive training time. <br />
+      - *train.py* : This script is used to train a XGBoost model using either OneHotEncoder or TargetEncoder for categorical encoding.
+The model can be fine-tuned using GridSearch or trained with pre-selected best parameters obtained by GridSearch A REFORMULER ?(that give satisfactory results without excessive training time). <br />
-      - *app.py* : A gradio application, that gives an estimation of the price you should pay considering the input parameters the user choose.
-The prediction is done with our best model (XGBoost and TargetEncoding).<br />
+      - *app.py* : A gradio application, that gives an estimation of the price you should pay considering the following input parameters the user choose : A COMPLETER The prediction is done with our best ? model (XGBoost and TargetEncoding) BEST = XGBoost + OneHot .<br />
-      - *MSE.py* : A first analyse of errors, with the Mean Square Error. <br />
+      - *analysis.ipynb* :  An analysis of our data set and an interpretability of the model <br />
-      - *analysis.ipynb* :  The interpretability of the model<br />
+      - *MSE.ipynb* : (TO ADD) An analysis of errors as a function of inputs, using the Mean Square Error <br />

 ## How to set up the project
 To use the scripts for training the model or launching the gradio application from within a Docker container, follow these steps: